 Although lasagna is a non-vegan dish but who says you can’t make it vegan?
 This recipe uses vegan ingredients to make a delicious and healthy lasagna.

 FOR THE FULL LIST OF INGREDIENTS, SCROLL TO SEE THE RECIPE CARD AT THE END.
 BUT BEFORE YOU SCROLL CHECK IMPORTANT INFORMATION THAT IS INCLUDED IN THE BLURB.

-- Basil leaves: freshly chopped basil leaves are not just aromatic but offer a burst of flavors.
-Use them as a garnish and enjoy a perfect blend of sweet, savory, and peppery flavor.
+- Basil leaves: freshly chopped basil leaves are not just aromatic but offer a burst of flavor.
+Use them as a garnish and enjoy a perfect blend of sweet, savory, and peppery flavors.